F43nd1r/bomVersionCatalog/README.md

 This plugin allows you to combine the type safety of version catalogs with existing BOMs by importing them into version catalogs.

+> [!NOTE]
+> Deprecated in favor of [version-catalog-generator](https://github.com/austinarbor/version-catalog-generator).
+No more updates here.

 ## Usage

 settings.gradle.kts